5 Centimeters per Second: Episode 3: 5 Centimeters per Second

-Later, while walking down the same road they knew when they were children, Takaki and Akari appear to pass and recognize each other at the train crossing.
-It is the same place they had promised to watch the cherry blossoms together thirteen years ago, just before Akari moved to Tochigi.
-On opposite sides of the tracks, they stop and begin to look back, but a passing train cuts off their view.
-Takaki waits for the train to pass and finds that Akari is gone.
-After a moment, he smiles to himself and continues walking as the cherry blossoms stir in the train's wake.
+While walking down the same road they knew when they were children, Takaki and Akari pass and seemingly recognize each other at the train crossing.
+It is the same place they had promised to watch the cherry blossoms together in 1995, just before Akari moved to Tochigi.
+On opposite sides of the tracks, they stop and turn around, but a passing train blocks their view.
+After the train passes, Takaki finds that Akari is gone.
+He smiles to himself and continues walking as the cherry blossoms stir in the train's wake.